CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/vegetation.rst

 a single degree of freedom.
 We fix the diameter and density and use what is effectively an "effective stem density" that tries to take into account most of the spatial variation.

-The template has formulas for effective density based on depth using high and low values only, consistent with analysis who found that most Egeria densa grew between depths of 2m and -1m MLLW.
+The template has formulas for effective density based on depth using high and low values only, consistent for the most part with the :cite:t:{university_of_california_davis_physical_2016} conclusion that most Egeria densa grew between depths of 2m and -1m MLLW.

 In areas where we have imagery, we use processed Normalized Density Vegetation Index from the Ustin lab at UC Davis.
 These are, we hope, representative, although we do not swap them out for particular years unless the role